Major financial decisions can create a lot of anxiety, particularly if it involves a product you may not know a ton about like an annuity.

 Just as important as comparing different products is to compare different providers.
 These are the companies that you will actually buy your annuity from.

-There are a lot of providers out there and it can be a conundrum with the amount of information to sift through.
-The good news is that the agent or advisor you eventually work with can help lead you through the myriad of companies to a product that makes sense for you.
+There are many providers and reviewing the material can be a conundrum with the amount of information to sift through.
+The good news is that the agent or advisor you eventually work with can help you evaluate your options.

 It’s advisable to do some research in advance on your own so that you are well informed on the type of companies you may be interested in working with.